Following a brief introduction about a death-row inmate’s

 a rundown roadside motel on a rainy night in Nevada as the result

 of a series of bizarre and unlikely occurrences.
-Theres
+There’s

 a married couple (John C. McGinley, Leila Kenzle) whose relationship